Higher-Order Exceptional Points Induced by Non-Markovian Environments

-From the spectral properties of pseudo-Hermitian Hamiltonians, this condition is equivalent to demanding that ${\rm{det}}({H_{{\rm{eff}}}} - {\mathbb{E}}{\mathbb{I}}) = 0$ and its complex conjugate $\mathrm{det}({H}_{\rm{eff}}^{*}- {\mathbb{E}}{\mathbb{I}})=0$ possess identical solutions, where $\mathbb{I}$ denotes the identity matrix and $\mathbb{E}$ are the eigenvalues of Eq.~(\ref{eq:effective Hamiltonian}).
-Expanding the characteristic equation and its complex conjugate, and then comparing the corresponding coefficients, yield a set of constraints under which the effective Hamiltonian is pseudo-Hermitian, as follows
+From the spectral properties of pseudo-Hermitian Hamiltonians, this condition is equivalent to demanding that ${\rm{det}}({H_{{\rm{eff}}}} - { E}{\mathbb{I}}) = 0$ and its complex conjugate $\mathrm{det}({H}_{\rm{eff}}^{*}- { E}{\mathbb{I}})=0$ possess identical solutions, where $\mathbb{I}$ denotes the identity matrix and ${ E}$ denotes the eigenvalues of Eq.~(\ref{eq:effective Hamiltonian}).
+Expanding the characteristic equation and its complex conjugate, and then comparing the corresponding coefficients, yield a set of constraints under which the effective Hamiltonian is pseudo-Hermitian as follows

-\section{Higher-Order Exceptional Points}
+\section{Higher-order exceptional points}

-In this section, we first present numerical results for the example discussed in Sec.~\ref{section II B}, demonstrating that when the effective Hamiltonian satisfies pseudo-Hermiticity, the non-Markovian structured reservoir—compared with its Markovian counterpart—can induce a higher-order EP, namely EP4.
-We further show that EP4 can be tracked and identified from the spectral structure of the total output spectrum, and provide a detailed analysis of the transition from EP2 to EP4 in this case.
-Finally, moving beyond this case, we classify the possible higher-order EPs and their corresponding scenarios in a three-mode optical open system.
+In this section, we first present numerical results for the example discussed in Sec.~\ref{section II}, demonstrating that when the effective Hamiltonian satisfies pseudo-Hermiticity, the non-Markovian structured reservoir—compared with its Markovian counterpart—can induce a higher-order EP, namely EP4.
+We further show that EP4 can be tracked and identified from the spectral structure of the total output spectrum.
+Moving beyond this case, we discuss the generic non-Hermitian scenario.
+Finally, we classify the possible higher-order EPs in the system and expand the discussion of topological invariants associated with higher-order EPs.